 The MFE degree at UCLA Anderson is a 13.5 month full-time program.
 The program begins in November and is not available part-time.
 Applications are available online only.
 Students are admitted to begin the MFE Program in November only.

-The online application link to apply to the program that begins November 2014 is now available from the Apply Here button below.
+The online application link to apply to the program that begins November 2015 will be available in the Fall 2014 and will be accessible from the Apply Now button below when the time comes.

 The MFE Admissions Committee considers a number of factors in selecting candidates for the program.